Nwfll/DevOps/README.md

 Pushing Docker images makes them available remotely for deployment or sharing across environments.
 It ensures consistent builds and allows others (or servers) to pull and run the exact same version of the app.

+The link of my other repo github: https://github.com/Nwfll/tp-devops-1-docker